holoviz/datashader/examples/README.md

 ### Notebooks

-A few example notebooks are also included.
-To run, install and startup a `jupyter` notebook server:
+Most of the examples are in the form of runnable Jupyter notebooks.
+Copies of these with all the images and output included are hosted at [Anaconda Cloud](https://anaconda.org/jbednar/notebooks).
+To run these notebooks on your own system, install and startup a Jupyter notebook server:

 ```
 conda install jupyter